KunjMaheshwari/WinningSpeech/README.md

 }
 ```

-Keeping playlist metadata separate from UI components makes the player easier to extend.
+Keeping playlist metadata separate from UI components makes the player easier to extend with features such as search, shuffle, repeat, favorites and queues.

+---

-## Testing
+## 🧪 Testing

 Music functionality should be verified in a real browser rather than only through static code inspection.

 ### Functional Checklist

 - [ ] Application starts successfully
+- [ ] Hero UI renders correctly
 - [ ] Playlist opens
 - [ ] All expected songs appear
 - [ ] Selecting a song changes the current track